Updated August 2014

 I’ve placed my order for a box of FlushEze flushable bags from amazon.com.
-We have also added them to our Simple Ecology Store, so you can easily order a small box to try them out.
 After we fully test the flushable bags, I will update this article to reflect our experience, and make a final recommendation for the best eco-friendly dog waste containment solution.
-Be sure to subscribe to our email updates via the box at the upper left of each page, so you don’t miss the update and our final recommendation.

-While flushing dog waste is something new to us, my research found that it is the recommended solution by a number of government agencies.
+While flushing dog waste was something new to us, my research found that it is the recommended solution by a number of government agencies.
 An EPA report states, “Flushing pet waste is the best disposal method.”
-I also ran across an interesting direct sewer connection flushing kit that is marketed by PetHabitats, the FlushEze™ people.
-If you have easy access to a sewer line cleanout pipe, a plumber or handyman can easily install the kit.
-It’s called WasteAway and looks like a great backyard solution, to totally avoid bring the dog waste into your house.
-You can use a Poop Patrol scooper for yard cleanup and flushable bags on your walks.
+I recently ran across an interesting direct sewer connection flushing kit called Doggie Doo Drain.
+If you have easy access to a sewer line clean-out pipe, a plumber or handyman can easily install the kit.
+It looks like a great backyard solution and it totally avoids bring the dog waste into your house and the toilet clogging issues.
+I hope to set one up soon.

 PLEASE DON’T FLUSH OR BURY CAT WASTE!